cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 In 2016, only the no-limit hold’em total-bankroll and instant run-off competitions took place.
 The same three teams took the top three places in both competitions.

-Unfold Poker was trained by an experimental distributed implementation of the Pure CFR algorithm and uses a heuristic to sometimes avoid certain game tree paths.
+Unfold Poker was trained by a distributed implementation of the Pure CFR algorithm and uses a heuristic to sometimes avoid certain game tree paths.
-Certain bet sizes were omitted due to requiring an excessive amount of resources to train and store and to compensate for imperfect recall, a distance metric that considers features from all postflop betting streets was used to construct the card abstraction on the river.
+Certain bet sizes were omitted and a distance metric that considers features from all postflop betting streets was used to construct the card abstraction on the river.
 Unfold Poker took 2nd place in the instant run-off event and 3rd in the total bankroll event.

-Slumbot took 1st in the instant run-off and 2nd in the total bankroll by using a new memory-efficient CFR technique called Compact CFR, which was detailed in the section on CFR above.
+Slumbot took 1st in the instant run-off and 2nd in the total bankroll by using a new memory efficient CFR technique called Compact CFR, which was detailed in the section on CFR above.

 Finally, Carnegie Mellon University’s Baby Tartanian 8 won the total bankroll competition and took 3rd place in the instant run-off event.
 Baby Tartanian 8’s main new feature was to add pruning to cut down actions worth considering.
-They also took feedback from the 2015 man vs. machine competition in which Tartanian 7 suffered a loss.
+They also took feedback from the 2015 man vs. machine competition in which Tartanian 7 suffered a loss to improve translations and do better endgame solving.

 Going forward, the event will feature six player games, which will accelerate research towards games that are commonly played by humans and present a new set of complexities, including whether the optimal approach is to aim for opponent exploitation or to continue on the unexploitable path, despite multiplayer games invalidating theoretical results that would be valid in zero-sum games.
+Based on the recent results from Pluribus, it would seem that the former works well.

 The last workshop with the ACPC competition took place in 2018 with heads up no limit Texas Hold'em and six player no limit Texas Hold'em.
 Teams now have a maximum submission size, which is a way to even the field between teams that might have more resources.
 Although there have been breakthroughs in recent years with Pluribus and other top agents, it could be interesting to see even better multiplayer agents.
 However, it does seem that many academic groups have moved on from poker and hobbyists may prefer to use their algorithms commercially or privately, so the future of the ACPC remains to be seen.